apify/crawlee/README.md

   </li>
   <li>
-    Additionally, the package provides various helper functions to simplify running your web scraping code on the Apify cloud platform and thus get advantage of pool of proxies, job scheduler, data storage etc.
+    Additionally, the package provides various helper functions to simplify running your code on the Apify cloud platform and thus get advantage of pool of proxies, job scheduler, data storage etc.
     For more information,
     see the <a href="https://www.apify.com/docs/actor">Apify actor documentation</a>.